EU AI Act for HR Tech Companies: What You Need to Know

 Penalties for Non-Compliance

-The financial consequences of failing to comply with HR tech AI obligations are severe.
+Get HR tech AI obligations wrong and the financial hit is steep.
 Under the AI Act's enforcement framework:

 - Non-compliance with high-risk AI obligations can result in administrative fines of up to 15 million EUR or 3% of worldwide annual turnover, whichever is higher